University of Rochester Academic Coach in Rochester, New York

 - Work as part of the Kearns Center team with regard to diversity initiatives on campus.

-- An earned bachelor's degree, at least one year (two years preferred) of experience working with students in the target population, a desire to work with high school students, and an understanding of the college application and enrollment process and potential obstacles to success on that path.
+- An earned bachelor's degree, at least two years of experience working with students in the target population, a desire to work with high school students, and an understanding of the college application and enrollment process and potential obstacles to success on that path.
 An undergraduate degree or concentration in math, engineering, or science is preferred.

-- A clean, valid NYS driver's license is preferred.
+- A clean, valid NYS driver's license is mandatory.

 EOE Minorities/Females/Protected Veterans/Disabled